 I count a day of my work as 4-hrs’ work (see my comments a paragraph below, too) with the books.
 After a day, a client is provided with a report of what has been checked and found.
 How many hours I spend on research depends on how much information you would like to obtain.
 Every village is different, there are villages with more than 100 births per year others have as few as 20 births per year.
 After the whole research has been finished, you will get a report in .pdf format as well as an .xls file with all the info (births, deaths, marriages) in one place.

 I can provide you with photographs of the records from the books, however, just as I pointed out above, some priests are not eager to allow photos, i.e. at the diocesan archive in Przemyśl (my town) I am asked to mask all entries in a given page that are irrelevant to your family.
 Most state archives have no restrictions regarding images of records that are over a hundred years old.

 The last but not least matter is the cost of my research.
-Standard fee is thirty-five American dollars per hour’s work in the archive.
+Standard fee is thirty-nine American dollars per hour’s work in the archive.

 When I need to travel